 The Mississippi National River and Recreation Area, part of the National Park Service, encompasses 54,000 acres and 72 miles of river.
 From Dayton and Ramsey in the north to Hastings in the south, this stretch of river is both representative and significant.
 It contains the only gorge on the 2,350-mile-long waterway, as well as the only waterfall on the Mississippi River, St. Anthony Falls.
 Named in 1680, the falls have been used to generate power for logging and flour milling, as well as electricity for the general population.

-JNPA offers books and other interpretive products at the Mississippi River Visitor Center in downtown St. Paul, Minnesota.
+JNPA sells authorized National Park Service annual passes and senior passes at the Mississippi River Visitor Center in downtown St. Paul, Minnesota.
 We add to the public's understanding and appreciation of the role the river has played, and continues to play, in our country's ecology, culture, politics, and economy.